Experiencing the Humanities

 population densities are increasing dramatically in this century.
 More people

 are living more closely together.
-As a result, they are forced, more, to either
+As a result, they more often are forced to

-get along or to fight.
-Fair, equally enforced laws help dense populations share
+either get along or to fight.
+Fair, equally enforced laws help dense populations

-A second interesting change is in technology: the recent dramatically expanded use of video in cell phones and police body cams.
-This use is creating what sometimes is called a "paradigm shift" or major change in belief in how laws are enforced.
-Videos are powerful, more factual, and thus more believable statements of violent acts than are simple verbal and written reports.
+A second interesting change is a specific new use of technology: the recent dramatically expanded use of video in cell phones, police body cams, and police drones with cameras.
+The new uses of cameras are creating what sometimes is called a "paradigm shift"--a major change in how laws are enforced.
+Videos are powerful, more factual, and thus more believable statements of violent and illegal acts than are simple verbal and written reports.

 Are protests good?
 The U.S. Constitution thinks so.
-The U.S. enshrined the
+At its birth, the U.S. enshrined the

 Often, according to experts, the best solution to racism is a combination of